Training bus

 A training bus is a special kind of bus or coach that is used by bus operators for training the driving skills of bus drivers.
 It is also used to train the driving skill of a person who is learning to become a bus driver.
 Driving a training bus on the road is an important part of driving training, as this is the most practical way to train one's driving skills.

 A training bus is usually a bus that has been retired from the passenger-serving fleet.
 Some bus companies may like to repaint the bus with a special livery for training bus after the bus is retired from the passenger-serving fleet, which is usually white or a plainer version of the company's regular livery.
 Some bus companies may also remove most of the facilities (such as passenger seats) from a training bus, so that those facilities can be installed onto newer buses.
 On a training bus, there is usually another seat for the driving instructor (trainer) next to the driver's seat.
 This allows the instructor to monitor how the trainee is driving and give appropriate instruction when necessary.
 They may also have a separate handbrake or foot-operated brake in order to slow or stop the bus.

+A LiAZ-6213.20 bus on route 263 of Mosgortrans in Moscow, Russia.
+Photo taken in 2011.
+The bus on photo was produced and put in service in 2010, fully retired in January 2022.
+It was fully equipped for both tasks: as a regular bus (e.g. with seats, route indicators, ticket readers, etc.) and as a driving school bus (larger driver's cabin, additional mirrors, stickers).
+Such buses may be used both for training and for regular routes, but not at the same time.

+Some bus operators, however, also purchase and use regular buses with an instructor's cabin.